Making Taxes Easy: Tips for Organizing Receipts and Expenses

 - Other expenses: moving costs; charitable donations; tax planning and investment expenses; work uniforms; laundry or dry cleaning for uniforms and other work-only attire; business supplies (pens, paper).
 This category of expenses (moving, unreimbursed employee, tax/investment planning expenses) can be deducted as an itemized deduction subject to 2 percent of your adjusted gross income through the 2017 tax year for federal taxes.
 For tax years beginning with 2018, these 2 percent deductions are no longer allowed unless they are a business expense.
 Some states, California for example, continue to provide the ability to deduct these expenses on your state tax return.

 Organize any new receipts from the previous month into the correct folder (including checking for receipts “lost” in your wallet or bags) to ensure all your deductions are accounted for.

 This system keeps your workload manageable so you can organize and store the documentation without feeling overwhelmed at tax time.
 It also gives you a chance to make relevant notes on your receipts—like which client you met at that soon-to-be-deducted power lunch—while the details are still fresh in your mind.

 Keep Electronic and Paper Backups

-While you'll want to hold onto paper receipts to document your expenses, but a receipt can get lost or damaged, or even fade over time.
+While you'll want to hold onto paper receipts to document your expenses, a receipt can get lost or damaged, or even fade over time.
 Protect receipts and other documentation by keeping a digital copy of your expenses.
 This can be as simple as: